-In May 2006 he was invited to sign an exclusive contract with Deutsche Grammophon becoming only the second Polish artist, after Krystian Zimerman, who had enlisted under this prestigious classical music label.
-His first Deutsche Grammophon CD with all the Preludes by Frédéric Chopin was released in Europe in October 2007 and attained the Platinum Record status in Poland as early as in the second week of sale.
-This CD won also other awards, such as the German Echo Klassik and French Diapason d’Or.
+In May 2006 Blechacz signed an exclusive contract with Deutsche Grammophon and his first CD of the Chopin Preludes was released in Europe in October 2007.
+This CD won several awards, such as the German Echo Klassik and French Diapason d’Or.
 His second Deutsche Grammophon CD with the sonatas by Haydn, Mozart and Beethoven released a year later, in October 2008, won immediately a great praise from music critics and the listening public.
 Upon the big success of those two CDs he honored the Chopin Year 2010 by recording Chopin’s Concertos for the “Yellow Label” with the acclaimed Concertgebouw Orchestra (listed in 2009 by the British music magazine “Gramophone” as world’s No. 1) under the baton of Jerzy Semkow.
 Soon after, the Concertos CD was awarded the Preis der Deutschen Schallplattenkritik, a prestigious prize of the German music critics.
 After its release in Poland, it quickly reached the double Platinum Record status.
 His fourth Deutsche Grammophon CD entitled “Debussy/Szymanowski” was released on February 1, 2012.
 It received a great international acclaim and amassed excellent reviews as well as a title of the Recording of the Month from the British “Gramophone” for May 2012.
 In July 2012 Deutsche Phono-Akademie awarded the Debussy/Szymanowski CD with its distinguished annual prize ECHO-Klassik in the category of Piano-Solo recording of the year (20th/21st century).
 On April 25, 2013, for the same album again, Fryderyk, the most prestigious prize in the field of music in Poland, was awarded to him in the category of the classical music best recording of the year.
 He returns to Chopin for his latest Deutsche Grammophon album, a recording of the composer’s Polonaises nos.
 1-7, released on September 6, 2013.